Jump to section

 BE THE FIRST TO KNOW

 Stay up to date with new resources and insights.

 Thank you for your interest in BetterUp.

-Empathy is often overlooked or seen as a trait that isn’t important in a leader, and some go as far to say it can make him/her seem weak.
+Empathy is often overlooked or seen as a trait that isn’t important in a leader, and some go as far as to say it can make him/her seem weak.

 However, this couldn’t be further from the truth, as has been shown in this post: empathy is one of the most valuable traits a leader can have.

-Hopefully, this post has helped you gain a broader perspective on the role that empathy plays in organizations, and you are able to apply this new knowledge to your own workplace in order to achieve a highly functioning, happy and successful company.
+Hopefully, this post has helped you gain a broader perspective on the role that empathy plays in organizations, and you are able to apply this new knowledge to your own workplace in order to achieve a highly functioning, happy, and successful company.